noahehall/theBookOfNoah/0current/security/oauth.md

   - specifies the scopes required
   - responsible for validating & securing tokens it receives on behalf of users
   - responsibile for choosing the right grant type to not put users at risk
+  - client side apps: never use a grant type that requires you to store secrets
+  - back end apps: use a grant type that requires secrets but make sure you store it securely
 - authorization server: this is the identity provider, the user/client has previously created an identity with this application, and it shares the user/client info with third party applications
 - resource/api: this is the protected resource in the third party, in which the third party requires a user/client to authenticate with the auth server before they can access it
 - api gateway: not required but should always be used infront of other APIs with protected services